hozerk/TransMorph/README.md

 # TransMorph
-Implementation of TransMorph: A Transformer Based Morphological Disambiguator for Turkish
+Implementation of "TransMorph: A Transformer Based Morphological Disambiguator for Turkish"

 # UnambiguousWordAnalysis Dataset
 In order to create an unambiguous data set the unambiguous sentences at Hürriyet News data set and BOUN Web corpus are combined .